GoldNotch/glfw/README.md

 I liked the GLFW binding from NimGL, but I didn't like some deviation from original C API, so I removed all these deviations.
 What deviations?
 For example set logo by default when window created.
 Also this logo is private and written in file byte by byte.

-Thought, OOP-style for GLFWwindow and other objects is good and I didn't changed that.
+Although, OOP-style for GLFWwindow and other objects is good and I didn't changed that.

 ## Installation
 Just clone and import glfw.nim in your code